BlenderCN-Org/hypermesh/doc/user-guide.md

 This is just like an ordinary Blender mesh, except that vertices have 4 coordinates.
 The addon does **not** handle hyperfaces, 3-dimensional faces of 4-dimensional meshes.
 (Such hyperfaces would overlap after projection to 3-space.
-There are currently no plans to every support hyperfaces.)
+There are currently no plans to ever support hyperfaces.)

 A hypermesh is visualized in the 3D view by _projecting_ it to 3-dimensional Euclidean space (the same way that 3-dimensional objects in the viewport are visualized by projecting